Joseph Cookson Genealogy

 Notes:

 Dutch ancestry.
-Appears on Mifflin County tax rolls in 1778, though he got land in 1771.
+Appears on Cumberland County tax rolls in 1778, though he got land in 1771.

 Source: Thomas Jordan Family by Elizabeth Jordan Miller